Britain says construction work can begin on HS2 rail project

 “This next step provides thousands of construction workers and businesses across the country with certainty at a time when they need it, and means that work can truly begin,” HS2 minister Andrew Stephenson said.

-Companies with HS2 contracts include Skanska Construction UK , Costain, Sir Robert McAlpine, Eiffage Genie Civil, Kier, Balfour Beatty and VINCI .
+Companies with HS2 contracts include Skanska Construction UK (SKAb.ST) , Costain (COSG.L), Sir Robert McAlpine, Eiffage Genie Civil, Kier (KIE.L), Balfour Beatty (BALF.L) and VINCI (SGEF.PA).

 Companies will need to follow Public Health England’s guidance on social distancing at construction sites during the coronavirus outbreak, the Department for Transport said in its statement.